axflow/axflow/packages/axeval/README.md

 # Axeval - a TypeScript evaluation & unit testing framework for LLMs

-This is a foundational framework that enables test-driven LLM engineering, and can be used for various evaluation use cases:
+This is a foundational framework that enables test-driven LLM engineering and can be used for various evaluation use cases:

 - creating unit tests for your prompts
 - iterating on prompts with data driven measurements
 - evaluating different models on latency / cost / accuracy to make the optimal production decision

-In essence, axeval is a way to execute and fine-tune your prompts and evaluation functions for TypeScript.
+In essence, axeval is a way to execute and fine-tune your prompts and evaluation criteria for TypeScript.

 Axeval is a code-first library, rather than configuration-first.